 Speakers 6 and 7 add rear surround sound speakers.
 (7 channel)

-Speakers 8 and 9 add front left and right presence speakers.
+Speakers 8 and 9 add front left and right height or presence speakers.
 (9 channel)

-Speakers 10 and 11 add rear left and right presences speaker.
+Speakers 10 and 11 add rear left and right height or presences speaker.
 (11 channel)

-As you can see with the addition of each speaker pair we create a sound that fully envelopse the listener, creating a 360 degree bubble of sound that makes for a more realistic listening experience.
+As you can see with the addition of each speaker pair we create a sound that fully envelopes the listener, creating a 360 degree sound bubble of that makes for a more realistic listening experience.

 Our surround sound technology has expaned to include wireless subwoofers, wireless speakers and complete wireless surround sound systems.
-What you need to know is that wireless is not completly true, they still need power, so locating your speakers are dependant on power outlet locations.
-An advanced feature of these wireless speakers is that they communicate over your home wireless network, which allows you to play music from any smart device you have to one or all your wireless speakers.
-The control app lets you see all network connected speakers, turn on or off music to that speaker and independantly control the speaker volume from anywhere in your home.
+What you need to know is that wireless is not completly true, they still need power, so locating your speakers are dependant on power outlet locations or selecting wirless speakers that have rechargeable batteries.
+An advanced feature of these wireless speakers is that they communicate over your home wireless network, which allows you to play music from any smart device to one or all your wireless speakers.
+The control app lets you see all your connected speakers, turn them on or off, stream music to that speaker and independantly control the speaker volume from anywhere in your home.